georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 ## System Extensions

-Let's take a look at the `system extensions` directory and see what is there.
+Let's take a look at the `system extensions` directory and see what is in there.
 The Linux commands below show that the directory has a total of 554 files and 226 Python files.
-The fourth command below indicates that the Python files have a total of 43,979 lines of code.
+The fourth command below indicates that the Python files have a total of 43,979 lines of code for Inkscape 1.1.

 ```bash
 cd /usr/share/inkscape/extensions